Python-GIS-book/site/source/part2/chapter-06/md/01-data-io.md

 print(newdata)
 ```

-Now we have a `geometry` column in our GeoDataFrame but we still don't have any data.
-Let's create a Shapely `Polygon` repsenting the Helsinki Senate square that we can later insert to our GeoDataFrame:
+Now we have a `geometry` column but we still don't have any data values in there.
+Let's create a `Polygon` repsenting the Helsinki Senate square that we can later insert to our `GeoDataFrame`.

 ```python
 from shapely.geometry import Polygon